 The name requested (e.g., "example").
+This name is case sensitive.
+Names that match other registered names in a case insensitive manner SHOULD NOT be accepted.

 Change Controller:

 For standards-track RFCs, state "IETF".
 For others, give the name of the responsible party.
 Other details (e.g., postal address, e-mail address, home page URI) may also be included.